 Hsu: ...
 Since when do we have a secret munitions cache in the office?

 Chan: Since '95.
 Door-to-door munitions dealer dropped by and you know how I am with salespeople.

-- Mons: Since the initial purpose of their creation was to rip off Pokemon, the recurring characters Chernobyl and Gila Mobster, as well as the one time characters Chiasaur, Uselessbug, Rock Lobster, Scangar, and Decatops all qualify as mons.
+- Mon: Since the initial purpose of their creation was to rip off Pokemon, the recurring characters Chernobyl and Gila Mobster, as well as the one-time characters Chiasaur, Uselessbug, Rock Lobster, Scangar, and Decapatops all qualify as mons.

 - Nintendo Hard: Apparently, a lot of the Tanaka's original games are very difficult.
 Chan claims they make the games difficult, not to challenge the players, but so that they will give up faster and go buy another one of their games.

-- No Celebrities Were Harmed: Most notably, Jerk Sempkins, a very obvious parody of Jack Thompson.
+- No Celebrities Were Harmed: Most notably, Jerk Simpkins, a very obvious parody of Jack Thompson mixed with Phoenix Wright.

 - No Fourth Wall: The brothers sometimes spend whole episodes addressing the reader.

 - Non-Human Sidekick: The Tanakas seem to have a habit of hiring these.
 Their sidekicks include a chipmunk, a gila monster and a ground squirrel.